 - Compatible with an active social life

-- Satiety provided by vegetable fibres and proteins
+- Satiety provided by vegetable fibers and proteins

 The negative points of the Mediterranean diet